OpenTTD/website/_posts/2021-09-26-new-multiplayer-experience.md

 The number one is, without a doubt: no tutorial.
 Okay, we see you, and even agree.
-Just there is no simple solution for that .. we have some ideas, but it will take a while before that takes shape.
+Just there is no simple solution for that .. we have some ideas, but it will be a while before that takes shape.

-The number two is much more interesting to me: I cannot play with my friend.
+The number two was much more interesting to me: I cannot play with my friend.
 I even personally notice that, that I often don't play OpenTTD as I don't fancy playing alone.
 And setting up port-forwarding is not trivial, not even for me.
 So, I don't.